Frank-Mayer/yab/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/04/Clipeus_Selene_Terme.jpg" alt="Clipeus Selene Terme" align="right" style="height: 6em; float: right;" />
 </a>

+Lua is Portuguese for moon.
+Selene is the Greek goddess of the moon.

 > In ancient Greek mythology and religion, Selene (/sɪˈliːniː/; Greek: Σελήνη pronounced [selɛ̌ːnɛː] seh-LEH-neh, meaning "Moon") is the goddess and personification of the Moon.
 > Also known as Mene, she is traditionally the daughter of the Titans Hyperion and Theia, and sister of the sun god Helios and the dawn goddess Eos.
 > She drives her moon chariot across the heavens.